Golden Circle

 Plans for harnessing Gullfoss for Electricity

-In the early 20th century there was much speculation about harnessing Gullfoss for electricity.
-Foreign investors, who rented Gullfoss indirectly from the owners, Tomas Tomasson and Halldor Halldorsson, wanted to build a hydroelectric power plant, which would have destroyed Gullfoss forever.
-Sigridur Tomasdottir, the daughter of Tomas Tomasson, was fiercely against this as she loved the waterfall so much.
-She took on many long and difficult journeys, walking all the way to Reykjavik (120 kilometres one way) to further her cause.
-When all else had failed she threatened to throw herself in the waterfall in protest.
-Fortunately it did not have to come to that.
-With the help of her lawyer, Sveinn Bjornsson who later became the first president of Iceland, they managed to have the contract annulled and Gullfoss became the property of the people of Iceland.
+In the early 20th century, there was much speculation about harnessing Gullfoss for electricity.
+Foreign investors who rented Gullfoss indirectly from the owners, Tómas Tómasson and Halldór Halldórsson, wanted to build a hydroelectric power plant.
+This development would have destroyed Gullfoss forever.
+Sigríður Tómasdóttir, the daughter of Tómas Tómasson, was fiercely against this, as she loved the waterfall so much.
+She took many long and difficult journeys, walking all the way to Reykjavík (120 kilometres/75 miles each way) to further her cause.
+When all else had failed, she threatened to throw herself in the waterfall in protest.
+Fortunately, it did not have to come to that.
+With the help of her lawyer, Sveinn Björnsson (who later became the first president of Iceland), they managed to have the contract annulled, and Gullfoss became the property of the people of Iceland.

-Sigridur’s memorial, by sculptor Rikhardur Jonsson, sits by the waterfall and is visited each year by thousands of tourists.
+Sigríður’s memorial by sculptor Ríkharður Jónsson sits by the waterfall and is visited each year by thousands of tourists.

-Gullfoss is also a popular photostop during winter, since it offers a great setting for a beautiful photo of the majestic Northern Lights as they dance across the sky.
+Gullfoss is also a popular photostop during winter, since it offers a great setting for a beautiful photo of the majestic northern lights as they dance across the sky.
 Gullfoss has also been the location for some films and even music video, as it features in the music video “Heaven” by the American rock band Live.
-You can see both the waterfall and the 32 meter deep crevice, the river plunges into.

-Thingvellir is a favourite stop among travellers along the Golden Circle route.
-It has been a National Park in Iceland since 1928 and was named a World Heritage site by UNESCO in 2004.
-When Viking settlers arrived in the 10th century it was the site they chose as the meeting place of Althing, the world’s first parliament.
+Þingvellir is a favourite stop among travellers along the Golden Circle route.
+It has been a national park in Iceland since 1928 and was named a World Heritage site by UNESCO in 2004.
+When Viking settlers arrived in the 10th century, they chose this site as the meeting place of Alþingi, the world’s first parliament.

 Thingvellir National Park

-In winter if also offers a great view, especially after dark when the Northern Lights reign supreme on the sky.
-When snow covers the lave field and the days are short, the landscape becomes almost surreal and offers some great photo opportunities.
-Thingvellir has been a favorite spot among professional and amature photographers for years, and for a good reason.
+In winter, Þingvellir also offers a great view, especially after dark when northern lights reign supreme in the sky.
+When snow covers the lava field and the days are short, the landscape becomes almost surreal and offers some great photo opportunities. Þingvellir has been a favourite spot among professional and amature photographers for years, and for good reason.

 Often added points of interest

-Some Golden Circle tours also offer stops by Skalholt Cathedral, Kerid crater, or Hellisheidi geothermal power plant.
+Some Golden Circle tours also offer stops by Skálholt Cathedral, Kerið crater, or Hellisheiði geothermal power plant.
 Make sure you check out the itinerary of your tour, in order to see if the tour stops by the attractions you would like to see.

 If doesn’t matter when you visit, seeing these places whether in summer or winter, it is an unforgettable experience and we fully recommend the Golden Circle.